South Carolina Defective Products Lawyers

 Defective Product Defects

-Defective and dangerous products, marketing defects, and manufacturing defects have the ability to cause serious injuries, permanent disabilities, and potentially death.
-Types of defective products may include consumer products, defective automobiles, defective medical products, and dangerous drugs.
+Defective and dangerous products, marketing defects, and manufacturing defects can cause serious injuries, permanent disabilities, and potentially death.
+Defective products may include consumer products, defective automobiles, defective medical products, and dangerous drugs.
 Every year, thousands of consumers sustain serious injuries from common household products that are defective.
 These goods usually seem harmless until an injury occurs.
-Some examples of defective or unsafe consumer products include automobiles and automotive products, toys and childrenโ€™s products,
+Some examples of defective or unsafe consumer products include automobiles and automotive products, toys and children’s products,

 Manufacturing Flaw or Defect

 First, a product can be unreasonably dangerous because of a manufacturing defect.
 A manufacturing defect occurs when the manufacturer fails to make the product in accordance with plans and specifications set forth for the product.
-This can occur due to improper operation or maintenance of manufacturing equipment, or to a human failure in adhering to procedures and standards set forth by regulators, the industry, or the manufacturing company.
+This can occur due to improper operation or maintenance of manufacturing equipment or to a human failure in adhering to procedures and standards set forth by regulators, the industry, or the manufacturing company.
 The design of the product might be flawless.
-However, one or more of the actual items might be deemed dangerously defective because it was made improperly.
-A plaintiff must also prove that the manufacturing defect itself is causally connected the injury.
-Further, it must be proven that the defect existed when the product left the manufacturerโ€™s hands and that the product was unaltered when it causes the injury.
+However, one or more items might be deemed dangerously defective because they were made improperly.
+A plaintiff must also prove that the manufacturing defect itself is causally connected to the injury.
+Further, it must be proven that the defect existed when the product left the manufacturer’s hands and was unaltered when it caused the injury.

 Design Flaw or Defect

 Second, a product can be unreasonably dangerous because of a design defect.
 A design defect occurs when the entire line of products produced by the manufacturer is unreasonably dangerous.
-Generally, to determine whether the product is unreasonably dangerous, the law requires a balancing test.
+Generally, the law requires a balancing test to determine whether the product is unreasonably dangerous.
 This balancing test weighs the utility of the product against the danger that it poses.
 In many cases, the plaintiff can offer proof through the use of expert witnesses that a safer alternative design the manufacturer just as easily could have used would have prevented the injury.
-The court will use this balancing test to weigh the feasibility of that safer alternative design, the cost and availability of certain safety features which could have been added, and the extent that such modifications would diminish the productโ€™s effectiveness.
+The court will use this balancing test to weigh the feasibility of that safer alternative design, the cost and availability of certain safety features that could have been added, and the extent to which such modifications would diminish the product’s effectiveness.

 Failure to Warn

 Finally, a product can be rendered unreasonably dangerous because of inadequate instructions or warnings, also called a failure to warn.
 Inadequate instructions or warnings occur when the manufacturer or distributor of the product does not provide the consumer or user with sufficient information regarding the danger involved in operating, using, maintaining or cleaning the product.
-The consumer must be provided with clear and detailed instructions for how to properly use the product.
+The consumer must be provided with clear and detailed instructions for properly using the product.
 And the risks and potential dangers of using the product must be communicated to consumers.
 In order for those instructions or warnings to be considered adequate, they must be conspicuously placed and fully and completely warn the customer of the degree of risk involved in failing to abide by those warnings or instructions.

 Pete Strom Attorney